coopdanger/semver/draft-claise-semver.md

 * BETA is incremented when a new pre-release or testing version is made.

-In IETF terms, this versioning scheme provides functionality equivalent to several parts of the traditional IETF process.
+In IETF terms, this versioning scheme provides functionality analagous to several parts of the traditional IETF process.

-* MAJOR replaces the "obsoletes" relation between RFCs
+* MAJOR is analogous to an "obsoletes" relation between RFCs
-* MINOR replaces the "updates" relation between RFCs
+* MINOR is analagous to an "updates" relation between RFCs
-* PATCH replaces the IETF errata process
+* PATCH is analgous to use of the IETF errata process
-* BETA replaces Internet-draft versions
+* BETA is analgous to incrementing an Internet-draft version

 The more major a change to the specification, the more consensus is required.
-MAJOR changes MUST be subject to the IETF consensus process; every commit that is tagged with a MAJOR version change MUST also have a tag indicating the number of the RFC describing the change.
+When the WG wants to make a MAJOR change to a structured specification, the specification MUST be converted into Internet-Draft format and run through the typical IETF consensus process.
+Every commit that is tagged with a MAJOR version change MUST also have a tag indicating the number of the RFC describing the change.

-For MINOR changes, the WG chairs need to decide whether IETF consensus is required or not, but WG consensus is always required.
-Any change that significantly changes the security considerations for the protocol or requires additional IANA actions MUST be submitted for IETF consensus.
+For MINOR changes, WG consensus is required.
+The WG chairs can additionally decide whether IETF consensus is required.
+Any change to the structured specification that significantly changes the security considerations for the protocol or requires additional IANA actions MUST be converted into Internet-Draft format and submitted for IETF consensus.
 Changes without such impacts MAY be approved by consensus of the working group.
 PATCH-level changes MAY be made by the editors, with the consent of the WG chairs.